A first-passage-time theory for search and capture of chromosomes by microtubules in mitosis: Mathematical formalism

 \subsection{Capture time distribution}

+For the rest of this paper, we replace $T_{1,1}$ simply by $T$.
+Let us denote by $C(T)$ the probability density of the capture time $T$ for a single stationary target at a certain distance from the centrosome.
+The mean capture time follows:

+where, $\int_{0}^{\infty}dTC(T)$ is the probability that the search will be eventually successful, which we will, later, show to be unity.

-Since the basic process under consideration here is the capture of a certain target by one (or a set) of dynamically unstable filaments, it is natural to base our theory on consideration of first passage probability densities\cite{VAN-KAMPEN}.
-We define three conditional first passage probability densities (CFPD), which completely describe the search process.
-These CFPDs are defined below, with their corresponding conditions in italics.
+Since the basic process under consideration here is the capture of a certain target by one (or a set) of dynamically unstable filaments, it is natural to base our theory on consideration of first passage probability densities\citep{VAN-KAMPEN, REDNER}.
+For this purpose, it is convenient to define a set of three {\it conditional} first passage probability densities (CFPD), which will serve as the basic quantities in terms of which the probability distribution $C(T)$ can be expressed.
+These CFPDs are defined below, with the corresponding condition for each given in italics.

-\begin{enumerate} \item $p\Phi(d,T)$ is the CFPD for a freshly nucleated microtubule to nucleate in the right direction and reach a distance d for the first time after a time interval $T$, {\it without ever shrinking back to the origin in between}.
+\begin{enumerate} \item $K_1(T)\equiv p\Phi(d,T)$, where $\Phi(d,T)$ is the CFPD for a freshly nucleated microtubule to reach a distance $d$ for the first time after a time interval $T$, {\it without ever shrinking back to the origin in between}.

-\item $(1-p)Q_X(T)$ is the CFPD for shrinking to the origin after a life-time $T$, after nucleating in a wrong direction, {\it without ever reaching a length $X$ in between}.
+\item $K_2(T)\equiv (1-p)Q_R(T)$, where $Q_X(T)$ is the CFPD for shrinking to the origin after a life-time $T$, {\it without ever reaching a length $X$ in between}.

-\item $(1-p)\Psi(T)$ is the CFPD for return to the origin after a time interval $T$, following nucleation in a wrong direction, {\it after encounter with the boundary (and consequent catastrophe) at least once (and possibly several times) in between}. \end{enumerate}
+\item $K_3(T)\equiv (1-p)\Psi(T)$, where $\Psi(T)$ is the CFPD for return to the origin after a time interval $T$, {\it after encounter with the boundary (and consequent catastrophe) at least once (and possibly several times) in between}. \end{enumerate}